 Logic Model

-Logic models are a popular tool for for linking program activities to outcomes.
+Logic models are a popular tool for linking program activities to outcomes.
 Logic models are strongest when they can ground your program’s theory of change in other related scholarship or past evidence.

 Resources